hackercouch/hackercouch/README.md

 is licensed under the MIT License.
 However, everything under the `_couches` directory is licensed under the CC0 license.
 If you file a PR to this repo, you agree to having your "couch information" available under this license.

+The minimum required information is your nick, city and country code.